Understanding API Security Testing: A Comprehensive Overview

 Evaluate Exception Management Practices:

-Assess how the API handles unexpected situations, such as unhandled exceptions or denial-of-service attacks.
-Verify that the API gracefully handles exceptions and does not expose system vulnerabilities.
+Evaluate the performance of the API under unexpected scenarios, such as unhandled exceptions or denial-of-service attacks.
+Determine to what extent the API gracefully manages exceptions without exposing system vulnerabilities.

 Rate limiting and throttling mechanisms protect APIs against abuse and denial-of-service attacks.
 During testing: